andycroll/andycroll.com/_posts/2021/2021-02-01-convert-iso-country-code-to-emoji-flag.md

 ## How does this work?

-The first two lines are defensive code that makes the method more resilient against different kinds of input.
+The first two lines can be classed as 'defensive code', which makes the method more resilient against different kinds of input.

 ```ruby
 cc = country_code.to_s.upcase